dh1tw/remoteRotator/readme.md

 exits.
 This typically happens when the connection with the rotator has been lost or if the rotator is not responding anymore.
-It is recommended to execute remoteRotator as a service under the supervision of a scheduler like [systemd](https://en.wikipedia.org/wiki/Systemd).
+It is recommended to execute remoteRotator as a service under the supervision of a scheduler, like [systemd](https://en.wikipedia.org/wiki/Systemd).

 ## Bug reports, Questions & Pull Requests

 Please use the Github [Issue tracker](https://github.com/dh1tw/remoteRotator/issues) to report bugs and ask questions!
 If you would like to contribute to remoteRotator, [pull requests](https://help.github.com/articles/creating-a-pull-request/) are welcome!
-However please consider to provide unit tests with the PR to verify the proper behavior.
+However please consider providing unit tests with the PR to verify the proper behavior.

 If you file a bug report, please include always the version of remoteRotator